WallStreetMojo

 Final Thoughts

-EBITDA vs. Operating Income indicators are used to find the profit-making ability of the company.
+EBITDA vs. Operating Income indicators are used to find the company's profit-making ability.
 EBITDA looks for income-generating the capacity of the company.
 Operating income looks out for the income that can be changed into profit.

-As an investor, you need to consider Operating Income vs. EBITDA while making a decision.
-However, only these two indicators aren’t enough to make a sound judgment about the financial health of a company.
-You need to look at other ratios also to understand how the company is run.
+An investor needs to consider Operating Income vs. EBITDA while making a decision.
+However, only these two indicators aren't enough to make a sound judgment about a company's financial health.
+You also need to look at other ratios to understand how the company is run.
 Looking at all other ratios will help you understand the holistic view of the company so that you can make a prudent decision about the investment.

 EBITDA vs. Operating Income Video